saliou-ds/telecom_customer_churn/README.md

 - Filtering by customer characteristics
 - Churn probability overview per customer segment
 - Highlight of key features influencing churn predictions
-- Easy integration into business workflows (e.g., CRM systems)

-*Note: A sample screenshot is available in the `dashboard/` folder.*
+*Note: A screenshot is available in the `dashboard/` folder.*

 ---

 ## 🚀 How to Run

 1. Clone the repository
-2. Install dependencies from `requirements.txt` with pip or `requirements_conda.txt` with conda
+2. Install dependencies from `requirements.txt` with pip or use `environment.yml` to create an operational virtual environment with conda
 3. Run notebook in `notebooks/` or modular scripts in the `src/` folder
 4. Open the `.pbix` file in Power BI Desktop for the dashboard